Vak00/goPassM/README.md

 ## Roadmap

+- [] Maybe bypass the file data and juste use a masterPAssword as base to derive key

 - [] Do the tests
 - [] Put the vault file and .master file somewhere else + hide them
 - [] Harmonize logs + better managment of the logs
 - [] Use Interface instead of Struct for the Command
-- [] Purpose random generated password for entries
+- [] Purpose random generated password for entries + copy to clipboard
 - [] Add check for the master password (lenght + complexity)

 ### Minor
 - [] Use 2FA ?